 I’m regularly reminded as a business owner and lifestyle service provider how important it is to make sure self-care is a priority at all times.
 After almost loving and definitely leaving many different meditation products and apps out there, I found the one.
 Deepak’s meditations spark all of the senses with the right amount of message, mantra, and music.
 After participating in the limited meditation challenges (one starting on October 30) I decided to purchase the Creating Abundance stream.
 I follow up a daily mindful meditation moment by writing three things I’m grateful for in a blank journal and get on with my day of joy.

-Fellow KonMari Consultant, Patty Morrissey shared a technique during a pre-recorded episode of the Spark Joy podcast (episode will air in 2018) that I immediately incorporated into my life.
+Fellow KonMari Consultant, Patty Morrissey shared a technique during a pre-recorded episode of the Spark Joy podcast that I immediately incorporated into my life.
 Key Performance Indicators (KPIs) for your life prevent you from defaulting to society’s standards of success by choosing the alternative – defining your own metrics rooted in your values and purpose.
 My inner nerd loves a good data-driven solution that allows me to explore my creative side!, so it didn’t take much for me to be onboard!
 I customized 10 metrics that embody what success means to me.
 For example, in business I could have easily set “number of clients” or “amount of $” as my KPI.
 But, I took time to check back in with my original vision – have a career that matters and makes a difference in the lives of others.
 As a result, I came up with the metric “Positive Feedback on For the Love of Tidy,” which I’m happy to report is getting checked as “complete” on an almost daily basis!
 It’s also shifted my attention to cherishing the precious moments when I receive a text, comment, email or phone call full of appreciation for the impact my tidying services has had on someone’s life.
 This is WAY more powerful than any other metric I could’ve defined.

 Another KPI I created has to do with my morning routine (or lack thereof).
 Based on my KPI tracker October results, I’m severely lacking checks in that area, so it’s clear where I need to put my attention moving forward.
 Which brings me to my final tool: